interledger/interledger.github.io/_content/setup-wallets.md

 ### Send money with your rafiki.money payment pointer

-With rafiki.money, a payment pointer has a default account to receive test XRP from another payment pointer.
-You can create additional financial accounts under the same payment pointer that can also store test XRP and be used to send test XRP.
+With rafiki.money, a payment pointer has a default account to receive test funds from another payment pointer.
+You can create additional financial accounts under the same payment pointer that can also store test funds and be used to send test funds.
+These examples continue to use test XRP.

 You can send and receive test XRP between rafiki.money accounts and other Interledger accounts.